CodyPedersen/semtest/README.md

 - A test directory with .py files containing your semtest.benchmark definitions
 - Each benchmark should return the llm response string you want to gauge (or a modified version of it)

-See `example_benchmarks` directory for an example on structuring your semantic benchmarks
+See `example_benchmarks` directory for an example on structuring your semantic benchmarks.
+Runnable with `semtest example_benchmarks`

 Caveats:
 - Framework mode does not currenty support fixtures